lllama/lllama.github.io/content/posts/BubbleTeaCWLogs.md

 }
 ```

 If we run the app, we'll get a full screen with a tiny list.
 You'll also see the help text, and you can use `/` to turn on the filter function and filter the items in the list.
-One bug is that if we try and filter the list to any items that contain the letter `q`... the app will quit.
+One bug is that if we try and filter the list to any items that contain the letter `q` then the app will quit.
 This is because our `Update` function checks for the key first, and quits the app before we call `Update` on the list.

 To fix this, we need to check the state of the `list`'s filtering feature: